Sensing Nanos

 If engineered nano-enabled products have never before existed in nature, how will they be perceived once they’ve been ingested, absorbed, inhaled and migrated towards our hearts?
 There they may become internal galaxies, catalytic, bound and clinging to our molecules.
 What synaesthetic correspondences will they manifest from our inner senses ?

-Sensing nanos foam robot Raewyn Turner & Brian Harris
+Sensing Nanos Images Raewyn Turner & Brian Harris & Toni Fröhlich.

 Brian Harris built and programmed an interveralometer for the stop motion for the video.
 The camera was run for 5 consecutive days for each take.